MHenderson/homepage/content/post/2020-05-03-handwriting-to-text-with-vision-api-and-r/index.md

 }
 ```

-Here
+where
 `<encoded-image>`
 is a Base64 encoding
 of the image
 we want to extract text from.

-Luckily,
+Fortunately,
-we don’t have to figure out
+you don’t have to figure out
-how to do the encoding ourselves.
+how to do the encoding yourself.
 The R package
 {base64enc}
 (Urbanek (2015))
-will do the work for us.
+can do that for you.

 The
 `document_text_detection`